Micro Instrumentation and Telemetry Systems: Founders

 Henry Edward Roberts studied Electrical Engineering at the University of Miami before enlisting in the U.S. Air Force in 1962.
 He soon became an electronics instructor at the Cryptographic Equipment Maintenance School at Lackland Air Force Base in San Antonio, Texas.
 To augment his meager enlisted man's pay, Roberts worked on several off-duty projects and even set up a one-man company, Reliance Engineering.
 The most notable job was to create the electronics that animated the Christmas characters in the window display of Joske's department store in San Antonio.
 In 1965, he was selected for an Air Force program to complete his college degree, and became a commissioned officer.
 Roberts earned an Electrical Engineering degree from Oklahoma State University in 1968 and was assigned to the Weapons Laboratory at Kirtland AFB in Albuquerque, New Mexico.

 Forrest Mims was interested in science and electronics as a youth and even built an analog computer while in high school.
 Mims graduated from Texas A&M University in 1966 (major in government with minors in English and history) then became a commissioned officer in the U.S. Air Force.
 While serving in Vietnam as an intelligence officer, Mims continued his model rocket hobby.
 At Texas A&M, Mims developed an infrared obstacle-sensing device and he experimented with it at the Saigon School for Blind Boys and Girls.
 Launching model rockets in an area accustomed to rocket attacks and working with blind children resulted in a story in the military newspaper, Stars and Stripes.
 This caught the attention of an Air Force Colonel, who arranged for Mims to be assigned to the Weapons Laboratory at Kirtland AFB even though Mims lacked an engineering degree.

 Roberts and Mims were both assigned to the Lab's Laser Group in 1968.
 Roberts had reactivated Reliance Engineering and built an infrared intrusion alarm for his uncle's fish farm in Florida.
 Later, Roberts and Stan Cagle, a civilian worker who also went to Oklahoma State, started building a power supply they hoped to sell.
-Mims became an advisor to the Albuquerque Model Rocket Club and met the publisher of Model Rocketry magazine in July 1969.
+Mims became an advisor to the Albuquerque Model Rocket Club and met George J. Flynn, the publisher of Model Rocketry magazine, in July 1969.
 Mims told him about a transistorized tracking light that he had used on night launches of rockets in Vietnam.
 This led to an article in the September 1969 issue of Model Rocketry; "Transistorized Tracking Light for Night Launched Model Rockets" by Captain Forrest Mims.
 Mims became a regular contributor to Model Rocketry.